Becoming a physiotherapistApril 22, 2014

 If you like working with people, want a physical job and are interested in the way the body moves and heals, then physiotherapy might just be for you!

 Physiotherapists work with a huge range of people.
-Depending on where you want to specialise, you can focus on areas such as sports, paediatrics, education and health promotion, recovery after major surgery or orthopaedics and trauma.
+Depending on where you want to specialize, you can focus on areas such as sports, pediatrics, education and health promotion, recovery after major surgery or orthopedics and trauma.

 Role of Physiotherapists